Swing Kids (2018 film): Production

 Director Kang Hyeong-cheol is known for his hit films Scandal Makers, Sunny, and Swing Kids marks the director's return after three year from directing his hit film Tazza: The Hidden Card.
-Filming of Swing Kids started on October 18, 2017 and ended on February 20, 2018 in Anseong, Gyeonggi Province, South Korea.
+Filming of Swing Kids started on October 18, 2017 and ended on February 20, 2018, in Anseong, South Korea.

 Release

 Swing Kids was released in 23 countries including America, Canada, Australia, Singapore, Malaysia, Japan, Indonesia.
 The film was released in Hong Kong and Macao in January 2019.

 The VIP premiere of Swing Kids was held On December 6.

 Promotion

 On November 12, 2018, the director and main cast of Swing Kids held a press conference where they discussed the film and answered reporters' questions.
-On the same day, a showcase for the film was held, where Do Kyung-soo, Park Hye-su and Oh Jung-se performed a segment of Tap dancing along with other tap dancing professionals, and later talked about the film along with director Kang Hyeong-cheol.
+On the same day, a showcase for the film was held, where Doh Kyung-soo, Park Hye-su and Oh Jung-se performed a segment of Tap dancing along with other tap dancing professionals, and later talked about the film along with director Kang Hyeong-cheol.
 On November 26, the director and the cast attended a movie talk on V Live.

 On December 4, the cast and director attended a media distribution preview event for the film.
 On December 17, The cast and directory attended an event called "Chewing Chat" at Lotte Cinema World Tower, and also held a stage greeting in the same place.
-On December 18, Do Kyung-soo, Park Hye-su and Oh Jung-se went on the radio show Cultwo Show were the talked about the movie, and later held another stage greeting at CGV Yongsan I-Park Mall.
+On December 18, Doh Kyung-soo, Park Hye-su and Oh Jung-se went on the radio show Cultwo Show were the talked about the movie, and later held another stage greeting at CGV Yongsan I-Park Mall.